 First, choose your frame color, decide on privacy options, and choose a grid style!
 Our project began with delivery straight to the customer’s garage.
 We staged our windows in a safe place so they would be on-site and ready to go when our crew arrived for the project kick-off.
 Delivering the windows in this way allows the crew to quickly and efficiently ensure all of the windows are on-site and in the correct size before work begins.
 Once the project kick-off took place, and the crew checked the window specs for each new window they set to work replacing the old, worn windows, with new dual-paned vinyl windows.
 We opt to install flanged vinyl windows for better durability.
 Our crew first cuts any siding back as needed, or removes existing exterior trim to remove the old window, including the old flange.
 Once the old window is out and the rough opening is prepared with sealant, the new window will be fit into place and then leveled and squared using composite shims as necessary.
 This step is important to ensure the window won't sag over time, allowing for optimum performance and operability.
 Once the window is in place it is secured using screws rather than nails.

-Through each step our customer was kept in the loop by their dedicated project manager.
-In construction communication is important, which is why we promise to keep you updated about your project logistics, schedule and progress so there are no surprises!
-It is all part of the Valentine Experience, the same reason why our customer choose Valentine Roofing!
-After her new windows were in place our customer was delighted to find out that, as an added bonus, her home was quieter with the new windows, no more traffic noise coming from the busy road below.
+A flexible membrane-type flashing will be used to waterproof the new window before moving on to the installation of new trim around the window along with installing a head flashing using enamel-coated z metal.
+Through each step, our customer was kept in the loop by their dedicated project manager.
+In construction, communication is important, which is why we promise to keep you updated about your project logistics, schedule, and progress so there are no surprises!
+It is all part of the Valentine Experience, the same reason why our customers choose Valentine Roofing!
+After her new windows were in place our customer was delighted to find out that, as an added bonus, her home was quieter with the new windows, with no more traffic noise coming from the busy road below.